Chelsea 1-1 Everton: Branthwaite prevents Blues closing gap to City

-Chelsea missed the chance to pressurize Premier League leaders Manchester City as they were held to a 1-1 draw by Everton.

-Amid a dominant display at Stamford Bridge, Mason Mount put the hosts in front 20 minutes from time with his seventh goal of the season.
+Amid a dominant display at Stamford Bridge, Mason Mount put the host side in front 20 minutes from time with his seventh goal of the season.

 But despite missing several key players, Everton responded just four minutes later with Jarrad Branthwaite's maiden Premier League strike earning a share of the spoils.

-Chelsea were unbeaten in their previous 26 home Premier League matches against Everton and dominated the first half with a staggering 81.1 percent of the possession.
+Chelsea was unbeaten in its previous 26 home Premier League matches against Everton and dominated the first half with a staggering 81.1 per cent of the possession.

-Reece James shot wide after latching onto Jorginho's precise through-ball, while the in-form Mount and Christian Pulisic also went close for the hosts, who had 13 shots to Everton's two before the break.
+Reece James shot wide after latching onto Jorginho's precise through-ball, while the in-form Mount and Christian Pulisic also went close for the host side, which had 13 shots to Everton's two before the break.

 Fresh from scoring three goals in as many league games, Mount created another great opportunity in the 36th minute and forced Jordan Pickford into a reflex save from close range.